Krystal Murray: Rugby Union Career

-2021–2022

 Murray currently plays rugby union for the Northland Kauri in the Farah Palmer Cup.
-She played for the Blues against the Chiefs in the first-ever women's Super Rugby match in New Zealand on 1 May.
+She played for the Blues against the Chiefs in the first-ever women's Super Rugby match in New Zealand on 1 May 2021.

-Murray made her international debut for the New Zealand Black Ferns against England on 31 October at Exeter.
+Murray made her international debut for the New Zealand Black Ferns against England on 31 October 2021 at Exeter.

 On 3 November 2021, She was named in the Blues squad for the inaugural Super Rugby Aupiki competition.
 She was named in the Blues starting line up for their first game, she scored a try against Matatū in their 21–10 victory.
 She started in their 0–35 trouncing by the Chiefs Manawa in the final round.

-Murray was named in the Black Ferns squad for the 2022 Pacific Four Series.
+She was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She played in the first test of the series against the Wallaroos.
 She was recalled into the team for a two-test series against the Wallaroos for the Laurie O'Reilly Cup in August.

 Murray was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.
 She scored a try in the second pool game against Wales.
 She came off the bench in the World Cup final against England, and scored a try only three minutes after running onto the field.

-2023

-Murray signed with Hurricanes Poua for the second season of Super Rugby Aupiki.
+She signed with Hurricanes Poua for the second season of Super Rugby Aupiki.
+On 28 November 2023, it was announced that she had joined the Chiefs Manawa for the 2024 Aupiki season.

+In July 2025, she was named in the Black Ferns XVs side for a trial match against the Black Ferns in Whangārei.